Silver Bowl Preview, Tips, Runners & Trends

 Silver Bowl Trainer Statistics

-The leading trainer in the Silver Bowl over the last 20 renewals is Richard Fahey, who has won the race three times, with those three winners coming from Anna Pavlova (2006), Gabrial (2012) and Mr Garcia (2016).
-Other trainers who have recorded multiple wins in the Silver Bowl are Clive Cox (2 wins), Roger Varian (2 wins) and Sir Michael Stoute (2 wins).
-There is one trainer who has not had the best of times in the Silver Bowl, Richard Hannon has sent a total of 10 runners to the race without recording any wins.
+There are two leading trainers in the Silver Bowl over the last 20 renewals, with both Richard Fahey and Clive Cox, who have both won the race three times.
+Richard Fahey winners have been with Anna Pavlova (2006), Gabrial (2012) and Mr Garcia (2016).
+Clive Cox winners have been with Crack On Crack On (2018), The Best Peach (2022) and Blue Courvoisier (2026).
+The only other trainer to have recorded multiple wins in the Silver Bowl is Roger Varian (2 wins).
+One trainer has not had the best of times in the Silver Bowl; Richard Hannon has sent a total of 10 runners to the race without recording a win.

 Here are some of the top Silver Bowl trainer statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):